 - 5:20 IN FORMATION AT DINING HALL (Promptly assemble.
 Points to be deducted from inspection scores for late arrivals and inappropriate behavior in formation.) - 5:30 DINNER (After dinner, all prospective Band Members report to Assembly Hall with instruments.

-Bank, Journalism, Law Enforcement, and National Guard selections process continue at designated locations, all others return to cottages).
-Campaign materials available for purchase in GHQ. - 7:30 ASSEMBLY
+HQ STAFF PHOTO IMMEDIATELY AFTER DINNER IN FRONT OF DINING HALL Campaign materials available for purchase in GHQ.

+7:00 - ASSEMBLY